-- •Maintain the privacy of your health information; - Provide you with a notice as to our legal duties and privacy practices with respect to information we collect and maintain about you; - Abide by the terms of this notice; - Notify you if we are unable to agree to a requested restriction, amendment or other request; - Notify you of any breaches of your personal health information within 60 days. - Accommodate any reasonable request you may have to communicate health information by alternative means or at alternative locations.
+- Maintain the privacy of your PHI; - Provide you with a notice as to our legal duties and privacy practices with respect to information we collect and maintain about you; - Abide by the terms of this notice; - Notify you if we are unable to agree to a requested restriction, amendment or other request; - •Notify you of any breaches of your personal PHI within 60 days. - •Accommodate any reasonable request you may have to communicate PHI by alternative means or at alternative locations.

-The plan will not use or disclose your health information without your consent or authorization, except as provided by law or described in this notice.
+The plan will not use or disclose your PHI without your consent or authorization, except as provided by law or described in this notice.